Igglybuff/awesome-piracy/readme.md

 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss VPN that safeguards your privacy.
 - [NordVPN](https://nordvpn.com/) With NordVPN, encrypt your online activity to protect your private data from hackers or snoopy advertisers.
 - [TunnelBear](https://www.tunnelbear.com/) Really simple VPN to browse the web privately & securely.
 Unblock websites around the world with applications for Mac, PC, iOS, Android & your browser.
-- [ExpressVPN](https://www.expressvpn.com/vpnmentor1) Literally just another vpn.
-256 bit encryption, 94 countries and no logs.
-Also rated one of the fastest vpn's out there.
+- [ExpressVPN](https://www.expressvpn.com/vpnmentor1) VPN with 256 bit encryption, 94 countries and no logs.
+Also rated one of the fastest VPNs out there.

 ### Self-hosted VPNs
 - [n2n](https://github.com/ntop/n2n) Peer-to-peer VPN